-In the coming years Eagle County’s ski proximate neighborhoods are again poised for continuing success, as defined by lifestyle enhancement and financial performance, and should not be confused with the ups and downs associated with primary home residential real estate.
-Although one might argue that the two sectors appear similar they are in actuality driven by completely different forces.
-In order to more clearly understand these distinctions we offer the following commentary which focuses on the demand elements for world class resort property, which by their very definition are rare and very limited in terms of global supply.
+In the coming years, Eagle County’s ski-proximate neighborhoods will be again poised for continuing success, as defined by lifestyle enhancement and financial performance.
+This should not be confused with the ups and downs associated with primary home residential real estate.
+Although one might argue that the two sectors appear similar, they are actually driven by completely different forces.
+To help you more clearly understand these distinctions, we offer the following commentary focused on the demand elements for world-class resort properties, which by their very definition are rare and limited in global supply.

-Population Demographics: 78 million baby boomers, representing one out of every four Americans, are increasingly demanding more travel, leisure, recreation and vacation home ownership in their never-ending search for lifestyle enhancement and extended family centered activities.
-In a prior survey of 25,000 households with incomes in excess of $200,000, American Demographics magazine listed a vacation home as the number one desired asset for the nation’s most affluent households, and as wealth continues to concentrate these top 10% families will drive demand for “best of the best” resort living.
+Population Demographics: 78 million baby boomers, representing one of every four Americans, are increasingly demanding more travel, leisure, recreation, and vacation home ownership in their never-ending search for lifestyle enhancement and extended family activities.
+In a 2017 survey of 25,000 households with incomes in excess of $200,000, American Demographics magazine listed a vacation home as the number-one desired asset for the nation’s most affluent households, and as wealth continues to concentrate, these top 10% families will drive demand for best-of-the-best resort living.

-Socio Economic Profile: A study by the National Association of REALTORS® of the most expensive resorts in the US concluded that due to ‘price elasticity characteristics’ world-class destination resorts had outpaced national average rates of appreciation by 2:1 with the only question being whether that trend will be reinstated now that the Great Recession is over.
-Affluent enthusiasts will always seek out sophisticated diversified communities such as Vail and Beaver Creek which are capable of meeting their recreational passions and quality of life criteria in a personal safety and politically stable environment.
+Socioeconomic Profile: A National Association of Realtors® study of the most expensive resorts in the US concluded that because of “price elasticity characteristics,” appreciation of world-class destination resorts had outpaced the national average rates by 2:1.
+Affluent enthusiasts will always seek out sophisticated, diverse communities such as Vail and Beaver Creek that can satisfy their recreational passions and quality-of-life criteria in a personally safe and politically stable environment.